hpc-carpentry/hpc-carpentry.github.io/pages/online-workshop-recommendations.md

 When you email your learners, you should request and receive information about any accessibility challenges they may face.
 Be sure you have a plan for addressing and responding to these.
 Suggested language for this email, and other routine workshop emails, is available in [The Carpentries Handbook](https://docs.carpentries.org/topic_folders/workshop_administration/email_templates.html#email-learners-before-workshop).

 Internet access may not always be a predictable challenge.
 Providing links to the curriculum and following it closely will help learners to catch up on content they miss due to a low-quality or dropped connection.
 Where instructions diverge, a command log in a collaborative document may play the same role.
-When possible & practical, recordings are also a potential source of support for learners who experience internet failures.
+When possible and practical, recordings are also a potential source of support for learners who experience internet failures.
 See [note about privacy concerns](#a-note-about-recording).

 Some disabilities may be supported in an online environment through captioning.
 While The Carpentries Zoom accounts do not support automatic captioning at this time, it is possible for a helper to summarize spoken words in writing that displays on the screen.
 Alternatively, a note-taker may be assigned to work in a collaborative document; however, keeping that document in view can be a challenge on a small screen.